 The ReStores, open six days a week (excluding Sundays) in both Independence and Blue Springs, are a perfect volunteer opportunity for individuals who want to be up and moving but who also prefer to be indoors.
 Our ReStores rely heavily on the help of volunteers to minimize our overhead and maximize the support we provide to our affiliate, which ultimately helps us serve more families in need.
 The ReStore is a discount home improvement outlet that sells gently used items at discounts of up to 50-75% off retail prices.
 The tasks at the ReStore include receiving/sorting/cleaning/organizing donated items, customer service, etc. You must be at least 18 to volunteer at the ReStore, although 16-17 year olds are welcomed alongside a responsible adult.
 We require one adult (21+) per every four minors.

-Our Lunch Angel program is a great opportunity for individuals as well as groups.
-If you chose to participate in the Lunch Angel program, you will be preparing and donating a lunch for our Habitat home-build construction volunteers.
+Our Lunch Crew program is a great opportunity for individuals as well as groups.
+If you chose to participate in the Lunch Crew program, you will be preparing and donating a lunch for our Habitat home-build construction volunteers.
 If you or your group choses to participate here, you will be named an angel for a reason.

 While Habitat is most well-known for the construction volunteer opportunities, our office help is equally as important.
 If you prefer a quiet office setting, we could definitely use your help!
 Office tasks can range from stuffing envelopes, answering phones, database entry, research, etc.